Welcome to today's edition of the Rush 24-7 podcast.

 Criminologists were just chomping at the bit during the 2008 recession, thinking that this would prove their favorite root causes theory of crime, that it is driven by economic need.

-need crime continued to drop nationally uh through the recession to the record lows and it was dropping through the first half of 2014 when it made a rapid reverse course and began rising after the Michael Brown hoax in Ferguson, Missouri.
+Crime continued to drop nationally through the recession to record lows, and it was dropping through the first half of 2014 when it made a rapid reverse course and began rising after the Michael Brown hoax in Ferguson, Missouri.

-Uh the 60s, 1960s, which was really the nadir of of violent crime, we had a very strong economy.
+The 60s, 1960s, which was really the nadir of violent crime, we had a very strong economy.

 That is an excuse.

-The people that are engaged in these mindless drive-by shootings, the kids in Chicago right now who are responsible for this year's 50 percent increase in shootings uh that are killing four-year-old children they have they have smartphones.
+The people that are engaged in these mindless drive-by shootings, the kids in Chicago right now who are responsible for this year's 50% increase in shootings that are killing four-year-old children, they have smartphones.

-I mean, the teen involvement in smartphone media and social media is a godsend to the police because they can track down all these crews.
+I mean, the teen involvement in smartphone media and social media is a godsend of the police because they can track down all these crews.

 But these kids are not exactly hand-to-mouth struggle for subsistence.